Google Pixel Buds Reviewed for Performance and Quality

-The Pixel Buds offer a lot of unique and technologically-advanced features that similar products on the market are just not fit to.
+The Google Pixel Buds offer a lot of technologically-advanced features that similar products on the market do not possess.
 The most predominant of which is the inclusion of the Google Assistant.
-This smart voice assistant can control your music, answer questions you have, read your notifications among other helpful functions just through the voice control.
+This smart voice assistant can control your music, answer questions, read your notifications just through the voice control.

 The Pixel Buds are Google’s version of Apple’s Air Pods, but do they perform as well?
 Let’s take a closer look to see what the buds can offer users.